 Phonetics research themes

-The Phonetics Research Group at Oxford is engaged in a wide range of research themes related to speech and language, including speech synthesis, computational phonology, the neurology of speech production, vocal tract imaging and the analysis and modelling of intonation in English.
+Members of the Phonetics Laboratory at Oxford are engaged in a wide range of research themes related to speech and language, including speech synthesis, computational phonology, the neurology of speech production, vocal tract imaging and the analysis and modelling of intonation in English.
 Click on the links below to find out about each theme.

 - Long-range coarticulation